mattrighetti/Sagrada/README.md

 ## Documentation

-Important: Some tests only run if the rmi registry is loaded
+Important: Some SagradaGame.class tests only run if the RMIRegistry is up and running, so before compiling the application with tests be sure to run the launch_registry.sh file

+# How to run JARs

+1. Launch the serverStart.sh script
+2. Run the Server JAR with the following command

+  `java -jar -Djava.rmi.server.hostname=<ServerIP> SERVER.jar <ServerIP>`

+3. Run the Client JAR with the following command (same goes for the CLI.jar)

+  `java -jar -Djava.rmi.server.hostname=<ServerIP> GUI.jar <ServerIP>`